 A large part of the campus has been left as a ‘sanctuary’ for forest regeneration.
 We have protected the land from grazing and fires, and have ensured that rainwater recharges the land.
 These activities, along with regular tree planting over the past twenty years, have made our campus a small yet rich and diverse nature reserve.
 Over these years of the land regenerating through sustained care and efforts, we have seen a great diversity in flora and fauna.
 The campus continues to surprise us with new species of plants and animals previously unknown to the community.
 The land and its natural inhabitants have been one of our greatest educational resources.
 Over the years, teachers and students have engaged in various land-related activities as part of the curriculum.
 This includes growing vegetables, herbs and pulses, landscaping and studying biodiversity.

 Being in a rural area with our own protected forest with patches of forest land nearby, we have had our share of occasional wild visitors – a bear in search of fruit, a leopard posing for a camera trap photo shoot, and a few wild boars.
 Apart from this, we have living amidst us a very healthy population of slender lorises, chameleons and many species of snakes.
 During the days of heavy rains we have seen large congregations of burrowing frogs that just appear out of nowhere!
+A glimpse of the campus can be seen on our Instagram page.

 There is also a small area where we grow vegetables and fruits, and during the monsoon months we are able to produce a good proportion of the community’s vegetable requirement.